 The Future of 3D Scanning

 3D scanning and 3D content are being used in many places, for many different applications — from games and movies to medical and manufacturing.
-One new use has been added in the latest version of Adobe Acrobat.
+One new use has been added to the latest version of Adobe Acrobat.
 Acrobat now has the capability to import and use 3D models generated by another program.
 The utility of this function is tremendous, as it can be used for distributable presentations or even patent proposals.
 A 3D model can be easily added to an Acrobat document.

 With the manufacture of 3D laser scanners that enable direct capture of 3D point clouds and conversion of that data into PDF for 3D, some experts speculate that the Design, Manufacturing and Engineering sectors will move toward storing more and more information in a 3D format.
 Thus, one of the impacts of 3D scanning and the evolving use of 3D data may well be in the demand for 3D abilities in addition to 2D abilities in future document management systems, and an emerging 4th dimension of industries, such as medical, manufacturing and geo-surveying that absolutely require 3D data management.
 Time will tell what future magic 3D scanning brings.